Something's Gotta Give (film): Plot

 Devastated, Erica returns home where she cries almost nonstop for several weeks.
-She pours her heartbreak into a new play about a woman who falls in love with her daughter's boyfriend, titling it "A Woman to Love," a phrase Harry had used to describe Erica.
-Harry hears about the play and rushes to the theater, where it is being rehearsed.
+She pours her heartbreak into a new play about a woman who falls in love with her daughter's boyfriend, giving it the title "A Woman to Love," a phrase Harry had used to describe her.
+He hears about the play and rushes to the theater where it is being rehearsed.

 Despite her denials, it is obvious that Erica has used the most personal details of their affair in the play.
 When Harry tells her he still cares about her, she rebuffs him.
-After learning his character dies in the play, he suffers another panic attack.
+After learning his character dies in the play, he suffers another fake heart attack.
 At the hospital, Harry is told he needs to de-stress, and relocates temporarily to the Bahamas.

 Six months later, Erica's play is a huge success.
 Harry pays Marin a visit to apologize for any past disrespect, and discovers she is happily married and pregnant.
 Marin tells him Erica is in Paris celebrating her birthday.
-Harry flies there and surprises Erica at her favorite restaurant, where he tells her he has been reaching out to all the young women he had affairs with in an attempt to atone for his heartless behavior.
+Harry flies there and surprises her at her favorite restaurant, where he tells her he has been reaching out to all the young women he had affairs with in an attempt to atone for his heartless behavior.
 Julian, whom Erica is now dating, appears.

 Harry, Erica and Julian have dinner together, and part amicably outside the restaurant.
 While Harry gazes in heartache over the river Seine, Erica arrives.
 She tells him Julian realized she still loves Harry and has decided to step aside so they could be together.
 Harry tells Erica that at age 63, he is in love for the first time in his life, and they embrace.

 A year later at a restaurant, the now-married Erica and Harry are out with Marin, her husband Danny and their new baby daughter, celebrating life as a loving family.